 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and sugar.

 - In a separate bowl, beat the eggs, then whisk in the ricotta, milk, lemon zest, lemon juice, and vanilla until well combined.
-Add the sourdough discard and whisk until smooth.
+Add the sour cream and whisk until smooth.

 - Add the wet ingredients to the dry ingredients and stir gently until just combined.
 Fold in the blueberries, being careful not to overmix.